islandcontroller/hello-ch32v003/README.vscode.md

 * Start debugging using "**Debug: Start Debugging [F5]**"
 * Continue execution once the breakpoint in `main()` is reached.
 * Type `?` in the serial monitor Terminal tab to show available commands.

+## WCH-LinkE Firmware Update
+A firmware update of the WCH-LinkE debug probe to version `v31` or newer may be necessary.
+Use the [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html) to perform an online update of the programmer, as described in section 6.2 "*WCH-LinkUtility Online Update*" of the [WCH-Link User Manual](https://www.wch.cn/downloads/WCH-LinkUserManual_PDF.html).

+* Pry open the clear case of the WCH-LinkE using a small flat-head screwdriver
+* Push and hold the "IAP" button and insert the debugger into a USB port
+* Start the `WCH-LinkUtility.exe`
+* Confirm installation of the required drivers
+* Click the "Query Read-Write-Protect Status" button (Alt + F5)

+If a firmware update is available, a pop-up window will appear, asking you to confirm the update.

 ## Licensing